masa24/unit4/project/README.md

 ## Criteria A: Planning

 ## Problem definition(Client identification)
-I am a student and a huge game enthusiast.
+My client(myself) is a student and a huge game enthusiast.
 I find it very challenging to determine whether the quality of a game is worth purchasing or not.

 When I want to purchase a new game, I often struggle to find reliable and informative reviews, since fans mostly make the sources and those could be biased.
 Sometimes it is very hard just to look for information on a specific game because it comes with many other unneeded information.